 If you’re like most people, you spend the better part of your day running on fumes with hardly enough energy to complete your next task.
 You then look at your to-do list and recognize you still have too much to accomplish, so you realize it’s time for a caffeinated picked me up.

 But your current brew of choice just isn’t getting the job done.
 We’d like you to consider an alternative.
-We recommend Jamaican Blue Mountain Coffee, because it’s a tasty hot beverage with a caffeinated kick that’s so strong you’ll start bouncing off the walls as soon as you take your first sip.
+We recommend cold brew coffee and guide to make it because it’s a tasty cold beverage with a caffeinated kick that’s so strong you’ll start bouncing off the walls as soon as you take your first sip.

 Getting an afternoon energy boost is only one way to kick your productivity levels into high gear.
 We also have a few other tips we’d like to share with you today, so sit back and get ready to read about the best ways to change your productivity habits and lead a brighter, much happier future.